On the Liouville property for fully nonlinear equations with superlinear first-order terms: Liouville properties for fully nonlinear equations involving the sum of first- and zero-th order terms with power-like growth

-The proof of Theorem \ref{mainsum} will be based on the analysis of for $R \ge 0$, which combines the strong minimum principle, see e.g. \cite{BG,GP}, and the comparison principle \cite{CIL}.
+The proof of Theorem \ref{mainsum} will be based on the analysis of , where $u$ is the supersolution to \eqref{Fgrad+0}. for $R \ge 0$, which combines the strong minimum principle, see e.g. \cite{BG,GP}, and the comparison principle \cite{CIL}.
 We will follow some ideas developed in \cite{CLeoni} and \cite{QuaasJMPA}.
 Note that by the strong minimum principle we can always assume $u>0$ in $\R^N$, so that $m(R)>0$.
 Indeed, if there existed a point $x_0\in B(0,R)$ such that $u$ attains its minimum at $x_0$, it would follow $u\equiv0$.
 Then, by the arbitrariness of $R>0$ we would have $u\equiv0$ in $\R^N$.

 We start with the following algebraic result. \begin{lemma} Let $u^\delta(x)=C_\delta(1+|x|^2)^{-\frac{\delta}{2}}$ for $\delta,C_\delta>0$.
 Then

 Moreover, for $v^\nu(x)=\Theta|x|^{-\nu}$, $\Theta,\nu>0$, we have for $x\in\R^N\backslash\{0\}$